turnip uses benefits side effects

 2. Add cumin seeds and let them splutter.

-3. Stir in the chopped onion and saute until golden brown.
+3. Stir in the chopped onion and sauté until golden brown.

 4. Add ginger-garlic paste and cook for 1–2 minutes until the raw smell fades.

-Mix in chopped tomatoes, turmeric, coriander powder, cumin powder, garam masala, and salt.
+5. Mix in chopped tomatoes, turmeric, coriander powder, cumin powder, garam masala, and salt.
 Cook until tomatoes soften and the masala is well blended.

-5. Add the diced turnips, mix well, and cover with a lid.
+6. Add the diced turnips, mix well, and cover with a lid.

-6. Cook on low heat for 20 minutes, stirring occasionally, until turnips are tender and cooked through.
+7. Cook on low heat for 20 minutes, stirring occasionally, until turnips are tender and cooked through.

-7. Garnish with fresh cilantro.
+8. Garnish with fresh cilantro.

-Steamed rice, jeera rice, or chapati for a hearty and healthy meal.
+Serve with: Steamed rice, jeera rice, or chapati for a hearty and healthy meal.

-Side Effects of Turnips
+Potential Side Effects and Precautions of Turnips

 • Bloating